-How to Find the Best Attorney for Your Business
+How To Find the Best Attorney for Your Business

-By Canaan Suitt, J.D. | Last updated on January 11, 2023
+By Canaan Suitt, J.D. | Last updated on June 11, 2026 Featuring practical insights from contributing attorney Benjamin I. Fink

-• An entrepreneur seeking investors for a startup
+• Seeking investors for a startup

 • Devising a business plan

-• Seeking to purchase real estate for your business
+• Purchasing real estate for your business

-• Coming up with policies and procedures for employees
+• Drafting policies and procedures for employees

 • Forming a contract with another company

+There are as many kinds of lawyers as there are legal problems confronting clients.
 Even within business law, there are different areas of specialization.
-The diversity of lawyers and specializations is a benefit for business owners.
+This diversity of lawyers and specializations benefits business owners.
 It means that whatever your legal issue, a lawyer can help resolve it.

-• Business formation documentation
+• Business formation

 • Contract disputes

-• Breach of fiduciary duty, including conflicts of interest
+• Breach of fiduciary duty

-• Intellectual property right infringements
+• Intellectual property infringement

-• Employment issues
+• Employment disputes

-• Real estate transactions and zoning issues with local municipalities
+• Real estate transactions

 • Personal injury or product liability cases